xiankai/pokemongo-tools/README.md

 After running the query you should have the option to Export as a GeoJSON file.
 There is also the option to backdate the query to what the OSM map was at a certain date.

 # s2.js
-This will generate the `s2.geojson` required.
+This will generate the `s2_L12.geojson` and `s2_L10.geojson` required.
 You should only need to run this once.

-Given 2 coordinates to define a rectangular boundary for your desired area, it will produce a GeoJSON file containing S2 level 12 cells, labelled with a grid with A-Z for columns and numbers for rows.
+Given 2 coordinates to define a rectangular boundary for your desired area, it will produce a GeoJSON file containing S2 level 12 and level 10 cells, labelled with a grid with A-Z for columns and numbers for rows.

 ## Input